mikehentges/mikehentges.github.io/_posts/2023-04-09-Rust-Error-Handling.md

 }
 ```

-The `anyhow` crate defines a flexible means of handling multiple error types, and adding application-specific data to errors.
-Anyhow allows for `Result<T, anyhow::Error>`, or equivalently `anyhow::Result<T>`, as the return type of a function.
+The `anyhow` crate defines a flexible means of handling multiple error types and adding application-specific data to errors.
+Anyhow allows for `Result<T, anyhow::Error>`, or equivalently `anyhow::Result<T>`, as the function's return type.
 A function can then return any error type that implements the `std::error::Error` trait. (example derived from `anyhow` on `docs.rs`)

 ``` rust
 use anyhow::Result;